Risk Factors, Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 If a diagnosis of vaginal cancer is made, your physician then determines the severity or stage of the cancer.
 Each cancer type has its own classification system.

-Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
-For vaginal cancer, your team may include your gynecologic oncologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.
+Our multidisciplinary team regularly meets in a multidisciplinary conference to discuss your case in detail and to design a personalized treatment plan.
+The team may include your gynecologic oncologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for your care.